jdhitsolutions/PSWorkItem/docs/Remove-PSWorkItemArchive.md

 ## DESCRIPTION

 Completed work items are moved to the Archive table in the PSWorkItem database.
-At some point, you may wish to clear out old archived tasks.
+At some point, you may wish to clear out old archived PSWorkItems.
 There is no technical reason you would need to do this, but if you want to, use Remove-PSWorkItemArchive.
-You can remove archived items by ID, category, or name.
+You can remove archived PSWorkItems by ID, category, or name.

 ## EXAMPLES